 |Pinch Food Design – Bob & TJ, Contributors

 Led by the groundbreaking chef/designer duo of Bob Spiegel and TJ Girard, the Pinch Food Design team is driven by an uncompromising commitment to incite surprise, anticipation and delight with every bite while wowing with imaginative presentation combinations that redefine the art of celebration.
 They say “We have nothing against conventional catering.
 It’s just not what we do.”
 As top-tier NYC culinary veterans with extensive experience in event catering, they deliver a taste of something new and unpredictable, an experience that leverages the best food with never-before-seen presentation.

 |Kyle Troutman, Contributor

 Recently, Kyle started to wonder how he became so fascinated with design.
 Turns out, the seed was planted early on.
-His father, who worked in home + commercial insurance, would come home every night with stacks of floor plans and samples from his many showroom and Home Depot visits.
-On top of that, going to the LA Auto Show every year and being glued into the latest news in cell phones were constant staples growing up.
-Time flies!
-All of this, plus his father’s indirect lessons on style, has contributed to Kyle’s passion for following fashion, design, auto and tech.
-Kyle also writes for Leibal.
+His father, who worked in home/commercial insurance would come home every night with stacks of floor plans and product samples from his visits to countless showrooms and contractors.
+Long story short, Kyle has a strong passion for editing and following architecture, design, and style.
+Check him out at kyletroutman.com.

 The Beat Boxed explored the relationship between music and our personal sense of style, or how we “box” or enclose the beat within our own homes.